textpattern/textpattern.github.io/development/index.md

 }
 ~~~

-Here we return the default markup (`$data`) and tack on our own markup
-which we read from the record set (`$rs`) that was passed to our
+Here we return the default markup (`$data`) and tack on our own markup which we read from the record set (`$rs`) that was passed to our
 function.

 ### Altering admin-side panel elements

-Most of the UI elements in the admin-side panels can be altered or
-removed, depending on how you write your functions.
-In this let's alter
-something by looking in the default markup for particular items to
-change.
-This is the least robust mechanism but it can be very useful at
+Most of the UI elements in the admin-side panels can be altered or removed, depending on how you write your functions.
+In this example, let's alter something by looking in the default markup for particular items to change.
+This is the least robust mechanism but it can be very useful at times.
-times.

-Consider this example, which adds a radio button to the existing button
-series in the **Write** panel's **Status** widget:
+Consider this example, which adds a radio button to the existing button series in the **Write** panel's **Status** widget:

 ~~~ php
 register_callback('abc_altered_status', 'article_ui', 'status');